pennhanlee/tp/docs/UserGuide.md

 lose track of where you stopped reading ever again.
 With many interesting features like **note taking** and **goal setting**, _bookmark_ will be your faithful reading companion, helping to make reading even more interactive and exciting.

-This user guide introduces what you to the many features of _bookmark_ and how you can benefit from them.
+This user guide introduces you to the many features of _bookmark_ and how you can benefit from them.
 With this guide, you will be ready to use _bookmark_ to enhance your reading experience.

 * Table of Contents